Efficient Public Verification of Private ML via Regularization: DP Convex Optimization that is Efficient to Publicly Verify

 \section{DP Convex Optimization that is Efficient to Publicly Verify}

 We now investigate verifying DP with interaction during training while also not revealing the dataset or model to the verifier, i.e., certified DP mechanisms (Definition~\ref{def:cert_dp}).
-When using a source of trusted public randomness, e.g \citet{NIST-PublicRandomnessBeacon-2018}, these protocols provide a public transcript which anyone can inspect.
+When using a source of trusted public randomness, e.g \citet{NIST-PublicRandomnessBeacon-2018}, these protocols provide a public transcript which anyone can inspect in order to verify privacy.
+See Appendix~\ref{app:public-verifiability} for further details on the applicable notion of ``public verifiability."
 We focus on DP-SCO where optimal privacy-utility rates are known~\cite{feldman2020private}, and will show \emph{certifying a near-optimal DP-SCO algorithm can be much cheaper than the fastest known training algorithm}.

-We present a modified phased empirical risk minimization (ERM) algorithm~\cite{feldman2020private} that has optimal utility (up to a $\log \log(\cdot)$ factor) yet only only requires interactively checking $n$ gradients and $d \log_2(n)$ additive Gaussian RV commitments to certify its privacy.
-This means DP certification is at least $\tilde{O}(\sqrt{n})$ faster than training in non-smooth convex settings (see Appendix~\ref{sec:ext_rel_works}).
+We present a modified phased empirical risk minimization (ERM) algorithm~\cite{feldman2020private} that has optimal utility (up to a $\log \log(\cdot)$ factor) yet only only requires interactively checking $n$ gradients and $d \cdot \lceil \log_2(n) \rceil$ additive Gaussian RV commitments to certify its privacy.
+This means DP certification requires checking at least $\tilde{\Omega}(\sqrt{n})$ less gradients than training in non-smooth convex settings.
 Specifically, \emph{whenever training requires more than one pass over the dataset ($n$ gradients), our algorithm improves the verification time}.
+In smooth settings, we still improve by $\Omega(dn)$ Gaussian RVs; as we will see in the experiments, verifying a single Gaussian RV takes one quarter the time of a gradient, making this reduction significant for runtime in practice.